-Cronulla High School is a uniform wearing High School, uniform is available from LOWES at Cronulla Plaza.
-Lowes stock a full range of Cronulla High School uniforms and their staff are able to advice on what is acceptable.
-School uniform requirements are set out below.
+Cronulla High School is a uniform wearing High School.
+LOWES at Cronulla Plaza stock a full range of Cronulla High School uniforms and their staff are able to advise on what is acceptable.

 BOYS UNIFORM

 Shirt White, button front, short or long sleeve shirt with a collar and embroidered school crest.